lorenzophys/isops/README.md

                        [required]
 ```

-You must provide a directory to scan and a regex that captures all the sops configuration files.
+You must provide a directory to scan and a regex that matches all the sops configuration files.

 ## How does it work?